apoplexy/apoplexy/docs/README.txt

 ===[1 - ABOUT]=================================================================

-apoplexy v3.15 (May 2021)
+apoplexy v3.16 (November 2022)
-Copyright (C) 2008-2021 The apoplexy Team (see credits.txt)
+Copyright (C) 2008-2022 The apoplexy Team (see credits.txt)

 A level editor of Prince of Persia 1 (for DOS and SNES) and 2 (for DOS).

-The apoplexy website can be found at [ https://www.apoplexy.org/ ].
+The apoplexy website can be found at [ https://apoplexy.github.io/apoplexysite/ ].
 Its GitHub repository at [ https://github.com/apoplexy/apoplexy ].

 ===[2 - LICENSE/DISCLAIMER]====================================================